UmmItC/Blog/content/en/blog/Web/Codeberg/how-to-host-static-websites-with-codeberg-pages-and-custom-domain.md

 git push origin pages
 ```

-### Final Step: Test Your Custom Domain
+### Final Step: Testing Your Custom Domain

-It may take a few minutes for your DNS changes to propagate fully.
-Afterward, you can visit your custom domain to see your website live with your custom domain.
+It might take a few minutes for your DNS changes to fully propagate.
+Once that's done, you can visit your website using your custom domain to see it live.
+Alternatively, a quick way to check if the DNS changes have taken effect is to visit a site like this [site](enter your domain here).
+If the results display the IP you've pointed to, it means your changes are working.

+> **Tips**: If you're using Cloudflare CDN, make sure your DNS points to Cloudflare's DNS rather than your specific IP address.
+Afterward, if you decide to disable the proxy, simply click on the orange icon to turn it grey.

-That's it!
-You've successfully hosted your static website with Codeberg Pages and customized it with your own domain.
+And that's it!
+Congratulations on successfully hosting your static website with Codeberg Pages and customizing it with your own domain.
+Thank you for following these steps!